smithcg1/quadriga/docs/index.rst

    contain the root `toctree` directive.

-Welcome to the documentation for **quadriga**, a Python client for QuadrigaCX_, a Canadian cryptocurrency exchange platform.
-The client supports the latest version of the `REST API`_ provided by the exchange.
+Welcome to the documentation for **quadriga**, a Python client for QuadrigaCX_, a cryptocurrency exchange platform based in Vancouver, BC, Canada.
+It wraps the latest version of the `REST API`_ provided by the exchange and facilitates the process of buying and selling bitcoins and ethers.

 .. _QuadrigaCX: https://www.quadrigacx.com
 .. _REST API: https://www.quadrigacx.com/api_info